canonical/ubuntu-security-documentation/docs/security-features/platform-protections/devices.rst

 usbguard
 ========

-Starting with Ubuntu 16.10, the ``usbguard`` package has been available in universe to provide a robust framework for implementing USB device policies.
+Starting with Ubuntu 16.10 Yakkety Yak, the ``usbguard`` package has been available in universe to provide a robust framework for implementing USB device policies.
 It protects against unauthorized USB devices by enforcing rules that a user defines.
 When a USB device is plugged in, ``usbguard`` checks its attributes against the policy and decides whether